 However, this work has not all been about drugs.
 I have been involved in developing local depression guidelines for primary care considering non-pharmacological and non-medicalised options to support people with depression such as exercise referral to local council gyms, or gardening or walking groups.

 Part of my role includes sharing information with other practice pharmacists, such as Black Dog videos, which can be helpful in explaining depression, or advising on accessing ASIST suicide intervention training which can be accessed via the Choose Life website.

 Since 2005, I have also been involved as a prescriber running anxiolytic and hypnotic reduction clinics in practice for people receiving long-term benzodiazepines and/or z-hypnotics (B&Zs) which commonly achieves a 20-30% reduction in a practice’s defined daily doses.

-Polypharmacy issues are also addressed during these reviews, as this helps to provide the reviewer with insight into a patient’s other conditions, symptoms, and appropriateness for potential gradual reduction and stopping B&Zs.
+Polypharmacy issues are also addressed during these reviews, as this helps to provide the reviewer with insight into a patient’s other conditions, symptoms and appropriateness for potential for gradual reduction and stopping B&Zs.

 The conference has been organised by Pharmacy Management and is sponsored by Sunovion Pharmaceuticals Europe.
 The agenda has been arranged by a steering group from within NHSScotland.
 The conference is non-promotional and the sponsor had no input to the agenda.